BonfaceKilz/BonfaceKilz/content/post/2017-08-28-implementing-scheme-pairs-in-python.md

     return z("cdr")
 ```

 Both `car` and `cdr` take a pair(a cons object) as it's arguments.
 The right value is returned depending on the "message passed".
-The name "message passing" comes from the image that a data object(in our case the pairs) is an entity that receives teh requested operation name as a "message".
+The name "message passing" comes from the image that a data object(in our case the pairs) is an entity that receives the requested operation name as a "message".
 Let's create some fancy pairs :)
 ```
-x = pair(2, 3)
+x = cons(2, 3)

 # Let's print the first element of x:
 print(car(x))